Awilmerding1/book-review-app-with-js/README.md

-# Adirondack 46ers
+# Book Review Site

-Within the Adirondack State Park, there are 46 peaks that are over 4000 feet tall.
-The title "46er" is awarded to anyone who has hiked all of these mountains.
+This application provides a platform on which users can write book reviews and browse reviews written by other users.
+A user can only edit and delete a review if it has been written by himself/herself.
+Users can view and filter lists of all authors, books, genres and other users.
+Users can also view a specific book, author, genre, review or user.

-This application provides a platform for keeping track of which peaks a user has climbed.
-A user can add a hike to his/her profile with a description of the experience.
-The user can then edit or delete the description of the hike or the entire hike itself.
+A user can add new books, authors and genres to the site.
+Aside from adding/removing a genre to a book, a user can only edit or delete a book if it has not yet been reviewed.
+A user can only edit or delete an author if none of his/her books has been reviewed.
+A user can only edit or delete a genre if it has not yet been associated with any books.

 Code License: https://opensource.org/licenses/MIT

 ## Installation

-You can install this application by running `git clone git@github.com:Awilmerding1/sinatra-porfolio-project.git` .
+You can install this application by running `git clone git@github.com:Awilmerding1/book-review-app.git` .

 ## Usage